Travel.State.Gov > International Travel > Country Information > Mali International Travel Information

 Cultural Property: Mali is a signatory to the Treaty on Cultural Property, which restricts exportation of Malian archeological objects, in particular those from the Niger River Valley.
 Visitors seeking to export any such property are required by Malian law to obtain an export authorization from the National Museum in Bamako.
 Contact the Embassy of Mali in Washington D.C. or the nearest Malian consulate for specific information regarding customs requirements.
 U.S. Customs and Border Protection may impose corresponding import restrictions in accordance with the Convention on Cultural Property Implementation Act.

 Currency/Access to Funds: Currency exchange facilities are slow and often use out-of-date exchange rates.
 There are several ATMs in Bamako that accept U.S. credit/debit cards, though they do not always function reliably.
-Maximum withdrawals are generally limited to $400, and local banks charge up to $20 per transaction for use of their ATMs.
 There are some ATMs outside of Bamako in Segou, Sikasso, Koutiala, Gao, and Mopti, though they are occasionally inoperable.
-Credit cards are accepted only at the largest hotels, Banque Atlantique, a few travel agencies (for an extra fee), and a few restaurants.
-Cash advances from credit cards are available in Mali only via Western Union.
+Credit cards are accepted at the larger hotels, Banque Atlantique, a few travel agencies (for an extra fee), some grocery stores, and upscale restaurants.
+Cash advances from credit cards are available in Mali via Western Union.
 The U.S. Embassy is unable to provide currency exchange services for private U.S. citizens.

 Photography: Exercise caution when taking photographs in Mali.
 Photographing any official object, entity, or person is restricted.
 These restrictions include infrastructure, facilities, government buildings, and individuals.
 You should obtain explicit permission from the Malian government before photographing transportation facilities and government buildings.
 Taking a photograph without permission in any public area or around any of the above listed facilities often provokes a prompt response from security personnel or offends the people being photographed.
 Taking photos of the U.S. Embassy in Bamako is also prohibited.